SRABAN98/SMS-Spam-Detection/README.md

 # SMS-Spam-Detection
-This particular project will help us to find out whether a SMS  received by a person is SPAM or NON-SPAM
+This particular project will help us to find out the SMS received by a person is whether SPAM or NON-SPAM